Codeine/truth-or-drink-old/README.md

 # Truth or Drink
-A new Flutter project for Mobile Applications (B2C4-2022).
+A new Flutter project with Firebase as backend for Mobile Applications (B2C4-2022).

 ## Authors